-Formerly known as BHP after a change to the loan terms, FWH is a Registered Provider (RP) of social housing and its primary purpose is to manage, maintain and improve its stock and contribute to Brent's Housing

-Strategy.
-No new loans were raised by FWH during the year, while the Council received the timely repayment of the scheduled loan principal and interest.
+Formerly known as BHP after a change to the loan terms, FWH is registered provider of social housing (RP) and its primary purpose is to manage, maintain and improve its stock and contribute to Brent's Housing Strategy.
+No new loans were raised by FWH during the year, whist the Council received the timely repayment of the scheduled loan principal and interest.
 Other charges relate to soft loan accounting valuation.

 I4B's primary purpose is to deliver the housing options defined in the Temporary Accommodation reform plan.
-Loans to I4B enable the company to acquire properties to support the Council's Homelessness and Rough Sleeping strategy 2020 - 2025.homelessness agenda.
+Loans to I4B enable the company to acquire properties to support the Council's homelessness agenda.

-The board of directors for I4B includes the Strategic Director for Children and Young People and the Strategic Director for Customer and Digital Services, as well as Councillor Saqib Butt.
+The board of directors for I4B includes the Strategic Director for Children and Young People and the Strategic Director for Customer and Digital Services as well as Councillor Saqib Butt.